 Home was also respected in the international community.
 I think he comes across as competent and a vast improvement on Macmillan.

 As a man Harold Wilson has my respect.
 He was good and honest and very skillful as a politician.
-He kept us out of Vietnam for a start and he had some good policies.
+He kept us out of Vietnam and he had some good policies.
 He was a moderniser and the sixties saw great social and economic change.
-Also, if In Place of Strife had gone through we might have been spared the seventies… Plus… how can you not respect a man with a pipe?
+Also, if In Place of Strife had gone through we might have been spared the seventies… Plus… How can you not respect a man with a pipe?

-He’s divisive… i’ll give him that and his economic policies were a bit rubbish… But outside of those areas his first Government especially was one of the best we’ve ever had.
+He’s divisive, I’ll give him that, and his economic policies were a bit rubbish… But outside of those areas his first government was one of the best we’ve ever had.
 He gets knocked about for his second government but they were tougher times and it would take balls of steel to sort those problems out.

 A Conservative in the vein of Macmillan: Crap.
 Not only did he fail spectacularly, but we’re still living with the scars today.
-He was indesicive and out of touch… Again it suprises me as to how he was able to win the 1970 election (And to this day NOBODY has a real clue as to how he actually did it.
-He saddled us with the EU and he made far more of a mess than Macmillan.
-He was really bad and i can’t find anything good about him.
-He was friends with Richard Nixon as well… enough said.
+He was indesicive and out of touch… Again, it surprises me as to how he was able to win the 1970 election (And to this day NOBODY has a real clue as to how he actually did it.
+He saddled us with the EEC, who never wanted us in the first place, and he made far more of a mess than Macmillan.
+He was really bad and I can’t find anything good about him.
+He was friends with Richard Nixon as well… Enough said.

 Would I vote for him?
 No. Definately not.

 Another one who should never have become PM imho.
-Like Gordon Brown he was never elected but his situation is more untenable as he wasn’t even in a majority government at the time.
-Largely this was Heath’s fault for destroying faith in democracy but in a situation such as that an election should have been called… A lot of new prime ministers have not called an election straight away but they didn’t have minority governments.
-I don’t think Callaghan had the balls to sort out the countries economic problems either… in fact he made them worse.
+Like Gordon Brown, he was never elected but his situation is more untenable as he wasn’t even in a majority government at the time.
+Largely this was Heath’s fault for destroying faith in democracy but in a situation such as that an election should have been called.
+A lot of new prime ministers have not called an election straight away but they didn’t have minority governments.
+I don’t think Callaghan had the balls to sort out the country’s economic problems either… In fact he made them worse.